← Back to Motivic MIDI

 When your DAW receives those physical MIDI events (F-C-E-D), it sees an F in the bass and calculates the math upward.
 It sees a Root, a Perfect 5th, a Major 7th, and a 13th.
 Therefore, it correctly labels the physical keys as an Fmaj7(13).

-Both names are correct!
+Both names are correct, as Obi Wan says, "from a certain point of view."
 Motivic MIDI tells you the harmonic function and intent, while your DAW tells you the literal physical layout.
-This difference isn't a bug—it is proof that the engine is generating highly musical, professional-level voicings instead of rigid, blocky math.

 How does Motivic MIDI generate its progressions?
 Is it just random?